 The Land of Fire and Ice has been calling intrepid travellers to its shores for generations.
 Its landscape has forged ancient lava fields, sparkling glaciers, obsidian beaches, diamond icebergs, rising mountains and cascading waterfalls.

 If you’re planning a trip to this incredible country and want to know where the best places to visit in Iceland are, look no further.
-In this guide, we’ve compiled the legendary sites of this country as well as some hidden gems, so you can kick off a tour of Iceland with the know-how to smash that bucket-list during a holiday in Iceland, look no further.
+In this guide, we’ve compiled the legendary sites of this country as well as some hidden gems.
+So, if you want the know-how to build that bucket-list during a holiday in Iceland, look no further.

 While most Icelandic trips start in Reykjavík, this is not a whistle-stop city.
 Starting or ending your tour in its capital is a great way to understanding the country and the culture.